maisjamil1/Code-Review-Checklist-for-React-Next.js/README.md

 - No unused props are passed to components.
 - Meaningful variable and function names:
 Variables = nouns (user, formData)
 Functions = verbs (fetchUsers, handleSubmit)

--  Avoid hardcoded values, use named constants.
+-  Avoid hardcoded values,Avoid magic strings/numbers.
+Define them once at the top of file or in a shared constants file..
 ❌ if (status === 1) → ✅ if (status === STATUS.ACTIVE)

  Group similar values under enums.